benaytms/mini-lakehouse/README.md

 ## Why "mini"?

-"Mini" because to be a proper Lakehouse many more features would have to be present, like for instance ACID transactios, workflow orchestration, partitioning at scale, etc.
+"Mini" because to be a proper Lakehouse many more features would have to be present, like for instance ACID transactions, workflow orchestration, partitioning at scale, etc.

 I intend to create a more complex and fully featured Data Lakehouse later, but for now this was mostly for implementation practice.